-KEIGHLEY Cougars are happy this afternoon to announce Billy Gaylor has agreed the terms offered to him by the club last week.
+KEIGHLEY Cougars are today delighted to announce Billy Gaylor has agreed a new deal with the club.

 Originally joining the club in 2018 on the back of an award-winning season at the Coventry Bears, Billy struggled to break into the side originally and was released from his contract to join amateur side Siddal.